tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 also provides advice for applications in various use cases to help meet these assumptions.

+There are many resources that provide guidance for password generation and verification aimed towards improving security.
+However, there is no such equivalent for external Pre-Shared Keys (PSKs) in TLS.
+This document aims to reduce that gap.

 The guidance provided in this document is applicable across TLS {{RFC8446}}, DTLS {{!I-D.ietf-tls-dtls13}}, and Constrained TLS {{?I-D.ietf-tls-ctls}}.